cnamejj/PyProc/README.md

 There currenly only two "/proc" files that contain data which can be parse but not regenerated.
 Those are /proc/self/mountstats and /proc/self/mountinfo.
-Both will be supported in the future, but interpretted the myriad of NFS related data that can be presented in those files makes writing code to regenerate all possible variants of the files rather tedious.
+Both will be supported in the future, but interpreting the myriad NFS related data that can be presented in those files makes writing code to regenerate all possible variants of the files rather tedious.